getstrm/pace/docs/global-policies/global-transforms/processing-platform-tags/databricks.md

 # Databricks

 Databricks allows adding tags with a key and a value.
-Only the `key` is being used by Pace.
+Only the `key` is being used by PACE.

 <figure><img src="../../../.gitbook/assets/image (11).png" alt=""><figcaption></figcaption></figure>